About the Artist

 Pamela Gaard, b.
 Minneapolis,1955

-Completing my degree in Public Health resulted in a position as a health scientist.
-For the past decade, I have worked in the large vibrant Somali immigrant community in Minneapolis -- teaching about health and wellness, and learning from my Somali neighbors -- beginning with their cuisine.
+Completing my degree in Public Health resulted in a position as a health scientist, which is how I’ve made my living.
+For the past decade, I have worked in the large vibrant Somali immigrant community in Minneapolis -- teaching health and wellness, and learning from my Somali neighbors, beginning with their cuisine.